OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 [Select Script]

 Octopus provides various Step Templates for running scripts, depending on where you host your stuff.
-We'll be deploying the the Windows Tentacles we configured in Module 1, so we'll select the basic "Run a Script" Template.
+We'll be deploying to Windows Tentacles similar to those we configured in Module 1, so we'll select the basic "Run a Script" Template.

 [Click ADD]

 We'll give the script a name and add some notes.

-[Enter details]
+[
+Name: Execute Hello World script
+Description: A simple Hello World PowerShell script
+]

 Then we specify where we want to execute this script.
-Let's run our script on each of the Deployment Targets in each environment that have been assigned the Role RandomQuotes-WebServer.
+Let's run our script on each of the Deployment Targets in each environment that have been assigned the Role HelloWorld-Win2019.
 Note that if I was using a self-hosted Octopus instance, I'd additionally have an option to run the script on the Octopus Server itself, potentially avoiding the need to set up any specific infrastructure for what might be a simple and low-risk script.

 [Enter details]